HeavyFalcon678/LabelMakerCustomImage/README.md

 ---

 This project is a hack of the CrunchLabs Hack Pack Box #3: Label Maker.
 It processes a custom image to generate Arduino code that draws your chosen image on the HackPack Label Maker.
-Supported image formats include `.png`, `.jpg`, and `.jpeg`.
+Supported image formats include `.png`, `.jpg`, `.jpeg`, and `.webp`.

 ## Features